pkropf/netbox_licensing/README.md

          - 8000:8080
        build:
          context: .
-         dockerfile: Dockerfile-SLM
+         dockerfile: Dockerfile-Licensing
-       image: netbox:slm
+       image: netbox:licensing
      netbox-worker:
-       image: netbox:slm
+       image: netbox:licensing
      netbox-housekeeping:
-       image: netbox:slm
+       image: netbox:licensing
    ```

 Now, build the image: ``docker compose build --no-cache``

-And finally, run Netbox with the SLM plugin: ``docker compose up``
+And finally, run Netbox with the Licensing plugin: ``docker compose up``

 ## Releasing Guide

 To draft a release;

-update the `netbox_slm/__init__.py` file to reflect the new version, then from the *src*
+update the `netbox_licensing/__init__.py` file to reflect the new version, then from the *src*
 directory run

    ```